Country Profile

 USA-New York

-On 6 April 2000, 170 years after the Church was organized, the Palmyra New York Temple was Dedicated.
+On April 6, 2000, 170 years after the Church was organized, the Palmyra New York Temple was dedicated.
 The temple overlooks the Sacred Grove and other historic sites.
-The first temple in New York City, the Manhattan New York Temple, was dedicated on 13 June 2004.
+The first temple in New York City, the Manhattan New York Temple, was dedicated on June 13, 2004.

 Style Guide Note:When reporting about The Church of Jesus Christ of Latter-day Saints, please use the complete name of the Church in the first reference.
 For more information on the use of the name of the Church, go to our online Style Guide.